 Created by the Polish artist, Pawel Kuczynski the artwork cleverly uses satire to portray climate crisis, a dire future that we are building for ourselves.

-His illustrations may seem funny at first sight, but a deeper examination will lead you to the thinking behind the artwork.
+His illustrations may seem funny at first sight, but a deeper examination will compel you to look further for meaning.

 A reimagined version of Hokusai’s famous ‘The Great Wave‘, this artwork by Nic Mac, elegantly depicts the rising levels of plastic in our oceans.